What is hepatitis?

 Treatment depends on the type of hepatitis.

 There is no specific treatment for hepatitis A. In most cases, the immune system will clear the infection and the liver will completely heal.
-Treatment is aimed at easing symptoms and reducing the risk of complications, and may include rest, eating small meals more often, and avoiding intake of alcohol so as to protect the liver.
+Treatment is aimed at easing symptoms and reducing the risk of complications.
+This may include rest, eating small meals more often and avoiding intake of alcohol and some medications to protect the liver.
+Consult your doctor for a tailored treatment regime.

 Current treatments include antiviral medications, some of which are covered by the Pharmaceutical Benefits Scheme (PBS).
 It is also a good idea to limit alcohol intake and eat a well-balanced, low-fat diet.

-A hepatitis B vaccine is included in the standard immunisation schedule, beginning in infancy.
-Screening mothers before birth can prevent infection of newborn infants – if a mother tests positive, hepatitis B immunoglobulin is given to the baby when they are born along with the vaccination.
+Immunisation for hepatitis B is included in the standard immunisation schedule, beginning in infancy.
+Screening mothers before birth can prevent infection of newborn infants.
+Treatment including specialised hepatitis B antibodies or immunoglobulin and the hepatitis B vaccine given at birth can prevent the disease.

-There is no specific treatment for hepatitis D; research indicates the medication used to treat hepatitis B has a limited effect on hepatitis D. Co-infection with hepatitis D can, however, be treated through hepatitis B vaccination.
+There is no specific treatment for hepatitis D, medication used to treat hepatitis B has a limited effect on hepatitis D. Vaccination for hepatitis B may be considered.
+Your doctor will advise you of the best treatment options.

 There is currently no treatment for hepatitis E, just bed rest and fluid replacement.
 Prevention against the virus is the most effective approach – with no vaccination available, this involves drinking clean water and good personal hygiene.